IEC Protection Classes For LED Luminaires (2024)

 • Class III

-Generally speaking, if an electronic device is connected directly to the main voltage supply, it must be provided level 2 protection.
-Higher levels ensure that the appliance is protected and doesn’t harm the user, even if the 1st level fails.
+Generally speaking, if an electronic device is connected directly to the main voltage supply, it must provide level 2 protection.
+Higher levels ensure the appliance is protected and doesn’t harm the user, even if the 1st level fails.

 class 1 class 2 class 3 768x251 1